Inference in Unbalanced Panel Data Models with Interactive Fixed Effects: Empirical Example

-Whether democracy causes economic growth is a long standing and very controversial question among economists.
-Recently \textcite{anrr2019} provide evidence that democratization has a very substantial positive impact on GDP per capita.
-Using annual data of 175 countries observed between 1960--2010, their main findings suggest a long-run effect of about 20 \%.
-The data set constructed by the authors is very well suited for our purposes as it is naturally unbalanced and covers a very long time horizon with several common shocks induced by technological progress and financial crises.
-Overall the sample consists of 6934 observations, where 3558 are classified as democratic.
-From 88 different countries, 122 transit to democracy and 71 to non-democracy.
-The average GDPs, measured in year 2000 dollars, are 8150 for democratic and 2074 for non-democratic countries.
-71 countries were observed over the entire time horizon such that, on average, the data set covers 136 countries and 40 years.
-The fraction and pattern of missing data are comparable to the setting with $\psi = 0.2$ and pattern 3 in our simulation study.
+The effect of democracy on economic growth remains a highly debated topic among economists. \textcite{anrr2019} provide evidence that democratization has a substantial positive impact on GDP per capita.
+Using annual data from 175 countries observed between 1960 and 2010, their main findings suggest a long-run effect of about 20\%.
+The dataset they construct is well suited for our purposes: it is naturally unbalanced, spans a long time horizon, and contains several unobserved common shocks triggered by technological progress and financial crises.\footnote{The data are part of the \href{https://www.journals.uchicago.edu/doi/suppl/10.1086/700936}{replication package} provided by the authors.}

-We reassess the baseline analysis of \textcite{anrr2019} using the IFE estimator and the following specification:

-where $i$ and $t$ are country and time specific indexes, $D_{it}$ is an indicator for being a democracy, and $y_{it}$ is the corresponding natural logarithm of GDP per capita. $\alpha_{i}$ and $\delta_{t}$ are additive fixed effects that capture time-invariant country characteristics and control for the global business cycle, respectively.
-Contrary to \textcite{anrr2019}, we further decompose the time-varying unobservable shocks into a factor structure $\boldsymbol{\lambda}_{i}^{\prime} \mathbf{f}_{t}^{\phantom{\prime}}$ and a remaining idiosyncratic component $e_{it}$.
-This allows us to capture common shocks ($\mathbf{f}_{t}$), which simultaneously affect the growth and democratization of a country in different ways ($\boldsymbol{\lambda}_{i}$).
-The dynamic specification permits a distinction between short- and long-run effects of democratization, where the former is $\hat{\beta}$ and the latter can be computed as
+The sample consists of $6{,}934$ observations, of which $3{,}558$ are classified as democratic.
+Of the 175 countries, 88 transition between democracy and non-democracy or vice versa.
+Average GDP, measured in year-2000 dollars, is $8{,}150$ for democratic and $2{,}074$ for non-democratic countries.
+A total of 71 countries are observed over the entire time horizon; on average, the dataset covers 136 countries and 40 years.
+The fraction and pattern of missing data are comparable to the configuration of our simulation study with $\psi = 0.2$.

+Figure \ref{fig:motivation} illustrates the evolution of GDP per capita around democratization for transitioning countries relative to persistently non-democratic ones.

+The pre-transition dip and subsequent recovery suggest that the timing of democratization is endogenous to past GDP shocks.
+Failing to account for these dynamics by including sufficient lags of GDP could bias estimates, incorrectly attributing natural mean reversion following a crisis to the effect of democracy.
+To address this, \textcite{anrr2019} adopt the following dynamic panel specification: